United States Army Counterintelligence Command: History

 Despite these problems, CIP agents were exceedingly proud of their service.
 According to their official history, "World War I experiences taught most CIP agents that it was hard, unglamorous and painstaking work that earned for the CIP a permanent and honored place in all the future wartime plans of the United States Army."
 This, however, did not protect CIP from post-war reductions along with the rest of the US Army.

 At the outbreak of World War II, the CIP expanded drastically and was rebranded as the Counter Intelligence Corps (CIC) which it remained during the initial part of the Cold War.
 In 1961, the CIC was disbanded, following repeated attempts by various leaders to merge CI with other intelligence disciplines that all resulted in degraded capabilities.
 Following further intelligence reforms related to violations of civil liberties across the U.S. intelligence community, Army CI agents were eventually dispersed and placed under the control of different military intelligence organizations that followed into the present day under INSCOM.
 What followed was several decades of a drastically less capable ACI, and arguably more aggressive foreign threats targeting the U.S. Army and DoD.

+In more recent history while conducting operations in tactical environments, ACI Agents were often misused as Human Intelligence (HUMINT) collectors during a period where HUMINT authorities were transferred to the DIA in the 1990s.
+However, after organic HUMINT collectors got their authorities back, ACI Agents were still used in this fashion by commanders well into the Global War on Terrorism, partnering them with HUMINT in tactical environments in what were called Tactical Human Intelligence Teams (THTs), later referred to as Human Intelligence Collection Teams (HCTs).
+(Note: the US Marine Corps equivalent is referred to as Human Intelligence Exploitation Teams or HETs.)
+THTs were designed to not only collect and report HUMINT but to also exploit that intelligence information by acting on it, although agents partnering with HUMINT in this fashion is not always viewed as ideal with many CI experts concluding this as a less effective way to counter adversarial intelligence and terrorist networks.

 In response to the rise in foreign adversaries (both foreign intelligence and terrorism) targeting the U.S. Army, ACI Command (ACIC) was formed in 2021 delegating all Secretary of the Army "CI and national security criminal investigative authorities" under that command.
 ACIC once again brings a unified ACI under a single flattened structure to quickly handle foreign threats to the U.S. Army.
 Today, ACIC manages investigations worldwide through supported Regions, Field Offices, and Resident Agencies.